Vortex Mass in Superfluid Fermi Gases along the BEC-BCS Crossover: Conclusion and discussion

 Our results have important implications for the measurement of the vortex mass.
-We propose to measure the vortex mass in an experimental setup similar to \citep{kwon2021, delpace2022, hernandez-rajkov2024}.
-The vortex mass can be accurately determined by creating a vortex pair and looking at the rotation frequency, as discussed in \citep{kanjo2024}.
+We propose to measure the vortex mass in an experimental setup similar to Refs. \citep{kwon2021, delpace2022, hernandez-rajkov2024}.
+The vortex mass can be accurately determined by creating a vortex pair and looking at the rotation frequency, as discussed in Ref. \citep{kanjo2024}.
 Because of the system-size dependence, our prediction is significantly higher than other proposals.
 Moreover, the logarithmic dependence could be verified explicitly by varying the system size.
+We should take some care when extrapolating our results for a single vortex to the multi-vortex case.
+In particular, the vortices should be located close enough to the center.
+The correction to the vortex mass from displacing the vortex by $\delta r$ is of order $(\delta r)^2/ R^2$ times the prefactor of the logarithm, which should be a small correction for large-size systems.

 In conclusion, we found a logarithmic dependence of the associated and internal masses on the system size, and characterized it by the healing length $\xi$ and correction factors $\alpha_a$, $\alpha_i$.
-We evaluated the vortex mass over the BEC--BCS crossover, both at temperature zero and at nonzero temperature.
+We evaluated the vortex mass over the BEC--BCS crossover, both at zero and at nonzero temperature.
 We find that the vortex mass increases sharply on the BCS side, but also more slowly in the BEC limit.
 Because of the logarithmic dependence, the vortex mass is significantly larger than expected from a naive estimate.
-This has important consequences for measurability of the vortex mass in state-of-the art experiments.
+This has important consequences for measurability of the vortex mass in state-of-the-art experiments.